 - My Account

 Benjamin Lawson Hooks was born in Memphis, Tennessee, the fifth of seven children of Robert B. Hooks and Bessie White Hooks.
 His father was a photographer and owned a photography studio with his brother Henry known at the time as Hooks Brothers.
 Still, he recalls that he had to wear hand-me-down clothes and that his mother had to be careful to make the dollars stretch to feed and care for the family.
-His paternal grandmother, Julia Britton Hooks graduated from Berea College in Kentucky in 1874, the second American black woman to graduate from the college.
-She played piano publicly at age five, and at age 18 joined Berea’s faculty, teaching instrumental music.
-Her sister, Dr. Mary E. Britton, also attended Berea, and became a physician in Lexington, Kentucky.
+His paternal grandmother, Julia Britton Hooks, graduated from Berea College in Kentucky in 1874, the second American black woman to graduate from the college.
+She played piano publicly at age five and age 18 and joined Berea’s faculty, teaching instrumental music.
+Her sister, Dr. Mary E. Britton, also attended Berea and became a physician in Lexington, Kentucky.

 By 1949 Hooks had earned a local reputation as one of the few black lawyers in Memphis.
 At the Shelby County fair, he met a 24-year-old science teacher by the name of Frances Dancy.
-They began to date, and were married in Memphis in 1952.
+They began to date and were married in Memphis in 1952.
 In 1954, only days before the U.S. Supreme Court handed down Brown v.
-Board of Education of Topeka, he appeared on Regional Council of Negro Leadership (RCNL) sponsored roundtable, along with Thurgood Marshall, and other black Southern attorneys to formulate possible litigation strategies.
+Board of Education of Topeka, he appeared on the Regional Council of Negro Leadership (RCNL) sponsored roundtable, Thurgood Marshall and other black Southern attorneys to formulate possible litigation strategies.

-On November 6, 1976, the 64-member board of directors of the NAACP elected Hooks executive director of the organization.
-In the late 1970s the membership had declined from a high of about 500,000 to only about 200,000.
-Hooks was determined to add to the enrollment and to raise money for the organization severely depleted treasury, without changing the NAACP’s goals or mandates.
-In his early years at the NAACP, Hooks had some bitter arguments with Margaret Bush Wilson, chairwoman of the NAACP’s board of directors.
+On November 6, 1976, the 64-member board of directors of the NAACP elected Hooks as executive director of the organization.
+In the late 1970s, the membership had declined from a high of about 500,000 to only about 200,000.
+Hooks was determined to add to the enrollment and to raise money for the organization's severely depleted treasury without changing the NAACP’s goals or mandates.
+In his early years at the NAACP, Hooks had bitter arguments with Margaret Bush Wilson, chairwoman of the NAACP’s board of directors.

 In 1980, Hooks explained why the NAACP was against using violence to obtain civil rights: “There are a lot of ways an oppressed people can rise.
 One way to rise is to study, to be smarter than your oppressor.
 The concept of rising against oppression through physical contact is stupid and self-defeating.
 It exalts brawn over brain.
 And the most enduring contributions made to civilization have not been made by brawn; they have been made by brain.”

-Early in 1990 Hooks and his family were among the targets in a wave of bombings against civil rights leaders.
+Early in 1990, Hooks and his family were the targets of a wave of bombings against civil rights leaders.
 Hooks was also a staunch advocate of self-help among the black community, urging wealthy and middle-class blacks to give time and resources to those less fortunate.
-“It’s time today... to bring it out of the closet: No longer can we proffer polite, explicable, reasons why Black America cannot do more for itself,” he told the 1990 NAACP convention delegates.
+“It’s time today... to bring it out of the closet: No longer can we proffer polite, explicable reasons why Black America cannot do more for itself,” he told the 1990 NAACP convention delegates.
 “I’m calling for a moratorium on excuses.
-I challenge black America today—all of us—to set aside our alibis.”
+I challenge all of us in black America today to set aside our alibis.”

-By 1991 some younger members of the NAACP thought that Hooks had lost touch with black America and ought to resign.
+By 1991 some younger NAACP members thought Hooks had lost touch with black America and ought to resign.
 Hooks and his wife handled the NAACP’s business and helped to plan for its future for more than 15 years.
-In February 1992, at the age of 67, he announced his resignation from the post, calling it “a killing job,” according to the Detroit Free Press.
+In February 1992, at age 67, he announced his resignation from the post, calling it “a killing job,” according to the Detroit Free Press.

 In 2007, Hooks received the Presidential Medal of Freedom from President George W. Bush.
-In 2008, he was inducted in the International Civil Rights Walk of Fame at the Martin Luther King, Jr. National Historic Site.
-Also the Memphis Library's main Branch is named in his honor.
-Benjamin Hooks died on April 15, 2010 in Memphis.
+In 2008, he was inducted into the International Civil Rights Walk of Fame at the Martin Luther King, Jr. National Historic Site.
+Also, the Memphis Library's main Branch is named in his honor.
+Benjamin Hooks died on April 15, 2010, in Memphis.